sunpy/sunpy/docs/tutorial/maps.rst

         (1235.21095899, 1227.39598836)>

 But what if we wanted to know what pixel these physical coordinates correspond to?
-Thankfully, each Map has an associated World Coordinate System, or WCS, which is derived from the underlying metadata and expressed as an `astropy.wcs.WCS` object.
+Each Map has an associated World Coordinate System, or WCS, which is derived from the underlying metadata and expressed as an `astropy.wcs.WCS` object.
 The WCS is accessible as an attribute:

 .. code-block:: python